 · Weed-out Racist Officers

-AAMAN will send you the results of the Survey at the end of the Survey.
-The Survey ends January 15, 2021.
-The results of this Survey will be delivered by Special Carrier to Congress Monday, February 1, 2021; the first of Black History Month.
+AAMAN will send you the results of this Survey at the end of the Survey.
+The Survey ends January 15, 2022.
+The results of this Survey will be delivered by Special Carrier to Congress.

 The Swanigan Firm

 African American Mutual Assistance Network, Inc